mcfnord/cem/src/sforce.md

 ## Answeraire in response to Questionaire

 Perhaps Web-based software can be more opaque than traditional software.
-If I know that my user has a browser on the internet, then I can reach them there!
+But if I know that my user has a browser on the internet, then I can reach them there!
 Since I'm not shipping content, but only links to content, I can push more often to readers, get feedback more often, and fix errors in a snap.
 I can even learn a bit about an readers using server logs and other tracking tools.
 So Web-based software does have